camckelly/SyslogAnalyzer/README.md

 Enjoy!

 # Background
 The inspiration for this program was actually another that I wrote some time ago on a Microsoft Windows system.
-A coworker was trying to open a log file (CSV, 'comma separated values') with Excel, but Excel would stall/hang, and crash before it even had a chance to realize the file exceeded Excel's maximum number of rows.
+We had a recurring need to analyze a log file (CSV, 'comma separated values'), and Microsoft Windows will try to open such a file using Excel.
+But Excel would stall/hang, and crash before it even had a chance to realize the file exceeded Excel's maximum number of rows.
 The file was too large.
 So I wrote a program using C++ knowing the execution-time would be better than C# and the .NET Framework.

 Microsoft's C# lanugage is an excellent option for your typical business-applications and I prefer it.
 The Mono Project C# version here was just an afterthought for comparing execution-time, and just for fun.